 Concurrent enrollment instructors are held to high standards to ensure their students have a college-level experience.
 They teach their courses to the same TC3 Master Course Syllabi and college-level texts used in TC3 courses on campus.
 TC3 faculty provide oversight and guidance to instructors to ensure their courses meet the college’s academic standards.

 Just as instructors are evaluated according to TC3 faculty standards, so too are concurrent enrollment students subject to the same Academic and Grading Policies as traditional TC3 students.
 Parents and students should read and understand the college’s Grading Policies and Student Rights and Responsibilities, including the college’s Attendance Policy.
-Of particular importance at the college level is a thorough understanding of Academic Integrity and the consequence of violating the college’s Academic Integrity Policy.
+Of particular importance at the college level is a thorough understanding of academic integrity, including plagiarism, and the consequence of violating the college's Academic Integrity Policy.
 Students planning to attend TC3 after high school should also understand the Academic Standards they will be expected to meet once they matriculate.

 Beginning a College Transcript